marcgg/marcgg.github.com/_posts/2017-03-13-mysql-viewport-gis.md

 ) ENGINE=InnoDB DEFAULT CHARSET=utf8;
 {% endhighlight %}

-Then let's add a couple of places in Paris and one in New York for very basic testing:
+Then let's add a couple of places in Paris and one in New York for very basic testing.
+The way to store a new `Point` is very straighforward:

 {% highlight sql %}
 INSERT INTO `places` ( `name`, `coordinates`)